dseguy/phptips/tips/closure_to_call.rst

 		:description lang=en:
 			Closure To Call: The ``.

 The ``...`` operator can be used to create a closure from a method.
 That closure can be called immediately, or used to create yet another closure.
-That processed is not guarded, so the ``(...)`` operator can be called multiple times, without any effect
+That processed is not guarded, so the ``(...)`` operator can be called multiple times, without any effect.

 .. image:: ../images/closure_to_call.png